How life insurance works

 How much does life insurance cost?

-The amount of premiums you pay for your life insurance will depend on various factors, such as the level of cover you take out, how old you are, your gender and whether you smoke.
+The amount of premiums you pay for your life insurance will depend on various factors, such as the type and level of cover you take out, the premium type you select (refer to the section below called ‘How do life insurance premiums work?’ for more information) and a range of personal factors such as your age, sex, whether you smoke, health, occupation, pastimes.

 You can find out more in your insurer’s product disclosure statement (PDS), which will be given to you before you take out cover.
 The PDS would contain information about what your insurance covers, the application process, premium costs and the process for making a claim.